I'm Upset

 "I'm Upset" is a song by Canadian rapper Drake from his fifth studio album Scorpion (2018).
 It was released by Young Money Entertainment and Cash Money Records as the third single from the album on May 26, 2018.
 The song was written by Drake alongside producer Oogie Mane of Working on Dying.
+The single cover is an homage to the 2014 Kevin Smith film Tusk (2014 film).
+Smith himself appears in the music video for the song.

 Composition

 "I'm Upset" is a hip hop song that features a trap production and "rolling hi-hats, deep bass and a subdued piano loop", with Drake rapping lines such as "I'm upset/50,000 on my head, it's disrespect".
 Drake also references needing to pay a woman's bills every month and "get her what she want".
 The song was also noted as containing an emo influence.

 Critical reception

-"I'm Upset" has garnered negative reviews from music critics.
 Jayson Greene wrote for Pitchfork, "But above all it is boring.
 Drake doesn't switch up his flow, the minimal beat drones on, and we are asked to take a rap song with the chanted chorus 'I'm upset' with a straight face.
 'I'm upset' is not self-expression; it is what you teach a toddler to howl instead of pulling someone's hair."